Home / Wolf Spiders / Rabid Wolf (Rabidosa rabida)

 Spiderlings

 As the eggs hatch, around 168 to 365 very tiny baby spiders come out and ride on the back of their mother.
-They move along with the mother until they are ready to get dispersed, which takes almost around six months.
+They move along with the mother until they are ready to get dispersed, which takes almost six months.

 Rabid Wolf Spiderlings